 Dental insurance is a form of supplemental insurance designed to pay for dental care and treatment costs.
 With this type of plan, you’ll pay monthly or yearly premiums to maintain coverage.

 When the policyholder visits the dentist, they generally pay a deductible that varies by their plan and premiums.
-They may also pay copayments or coinsurance, which are fixed amounts or percentages (respectively) of care the policyholder is responsible for paying.
-Dental insurance also has annual maximums, or maximum amounts the insurer will pay for care yearly.
-The policyholder must visit providers in the insurer’s network to get favorable rates on care.
+They may also pay copayments or coinsurance, which are fixed amounts or percentages (respectively) of the cost of care that the policyholder is responsible for.
+Dental insurance usually has annual maximums, or maximum amounts the insurer will pay for care yearly.
+The policyholder typically must visit providers in the insurer’s network to get favorable rates on care.

 Dental insurance policies tend to be quite affordable.
 The average dental policy with comprehensive coverage costs about $52 per month, or $624 per year.2 These policies tend to help cover most of the costs of preventive care and a large amount of more expensive treatments.

-The average cost for two routine exams, two routine cleanings, and one yearly X-ray is around $461, which is less than the comprehensive plan.3 However, the costs of many dental treatments beyond preventive care can cost hundreds of dollars, so comprehensive coverage can be worth it.
-And a preventive care plan costs an average of $26 per month,2 which comes out to less per year than paying for annual routine exams, cleanings, and X-rays out of pocket.3
+The average cost for combining dental cleanings and X-rays can range from about $125 to $650, which is often less than the comprehensive plan.3 However, the costs of many dental treatments beyond preventive care can cost hundreds of dollars, so comprehensive coverage can be worth it.
+And a preventive care plan costs an average of $26 per month,2 which comes out to less per year than paying for annual routine exams, cleanings, and X-rays out-of-pocket.3

 There are several types of periodontal disease.
 Let’s explore how each works in more detail:

-Gingivitis is the inflammation of gum tissue caused by the buildup of plaque.5 It’s the earliest and mildest stage of periodontal disease and may be reversible with proper oral hygiene and regular professional cleaning.
-Gingivitis signs and symptoms include:
+Gingivitis is the inflammation of gum tissue caused by the buildup of plaque.
+It’s the earliest and mildest stage of periodontal disease and may be reversible with proper oral hygiene and regular professional cleaning.
+Gingivitis signs and symptoms include:5

-Chronic periodontal disease is a progressive and long-lasting inflammation of the gum tissue.6 It is also characterized by plaque buildup that causes gum recession, pockets in the gums, potential tooth loss, and even potential bone loss.
+Chronic periodontal disease is a progressive and long-lasting inflammation of the gum tissue.
+It is also characterized by plaque buildup that causes gum recession, pockets in the gums, potential tooth loss, and even potential bone loss.
 Good oral hygiene is crucial in slowing or preventing chronic periodontal disease.
-However, more advanced treatments may be needed to control or stop it.
+However, more advanced treatments may be needed to control or stop it.6

-Aggressive periodontal disease is a more severe form of periodontal disease characterized by early age onset, a pattern of periodontal tissue loss across several teeth, and a lack of systemic diseases that could contribute to periodontitis.7 Improving oral hygiene can help slow aggressive periodontitis.
-However, treatments such as scaling and root planning as well as antibiotic treatments may be necessary.
+Aggressive periodontal disease is a more severe form of periodontal disease characterized by rapid destruction of gum and bone tissue.
+Improving oral hygiene can help slow aggressive periodontitis.
+However, treatments such as scaling and root planning as well as antibiotic treatments may be necessary.6

 Periodontitis from systemic disease occurs when certain non-dental medical conditions contribute to periodontitis.
-Some diseases that may be linked to periodontitis include:8
+Some diseases that may be linked to periodontitis include:7

-These conditions weaken the immune system, making someone more susceptible to bacterial plaque buildup and therefore, periodontitis.
-Special dental care is required to treat periodontitis from systemic diseases.
+These conditions weaken the immune system, making someone more susceptible to bacterial plaque buildup and therefore, periodontitis.8 Special dental care may be required to treat periodontitis from systemic diseases.
 The disease itself may also have to be treated if possible.

 Necrotizing periodontal disease is a rare, severe form of gum disease that can lead to bleeding, pain, bad breath, and tissue death.9 Both soft and hard tissues, such as surrounding bones, can be impacted.
 These can make oral hygiene difficult since brushing, flossing, and rinsing can cause pain and damage.